Denied for a Loan? Why It Happens and How to Get Approved Next Time

 Frequently Asked Questions

-Rachel Christian is a Certified Educator in Personal Finance and a senior writer at The Penny Hoarder.
-She focuses on retirement, investing, taxes and life insurance.
+Rachel Christian is a Certified Educator in Personal Finance and a contributor to The Penny Hoarder.
+Managing Editor Katie Sartoris updated this post for 2026.